josesho/temus-gwas-case-study/README.md

 # GWAS Nextflow Pipeline

 This Netxflow pipeline processes genotype data for a GWAS study.
-It performs quality control, then splits the data by ethnic groups, conducts GWAS, and identifies common variants.
+It performs quality control, then splits the data by ethnic groups, conducts GWAS, and identifies common variants across ethnicities.

 ## Requirements

 - Nextflow
-- PLINK
+- PLINK v1.9
 - Bash (with `awk` installed)
 - Python (at least v3.9), with `pandas` installed